Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/API_GUIDE.md

 All communication with the Gemini API is handled within `services/geminiService.ts`.
 This abstraction provides several benefits:
 - **Separation of Concerns**: UI components are not directly responsible for making API calls.
 - **Centralized Logic**: Prompt engineering, data parsing, validation, and error handling are all located in one place, making it easy to manage and update.
-- **Testability & Development**: The service layer includes a "Demo Mode" fallback, allowing the entire application to be used and tested without a live API key.
+- **Environment Dependency**: The service layer now requires a valid `API_KEY` to function, throwing an error if it is not present.

 ## 2. Core Function: `analyzeCompanyWebsite`